jtreeves/regressions_library/documentation/source/introduction/pages/installation.rst

 Installation
 ------------
 The regressions library is publicly available on the Python Package Index (PyPI), which makes downloading it to your local computer fairly easy.
+To learn more about the current version of the library available for download, view its |pypi|.

 Requirements
 ************